chenyaofo/image-classification-codebase/README.md

 > Tips: run `CUDA_VISIBLE_DEVICES=0 python -m entry.run --conf conf/resnet50-benchmark.conf -o output/benchmark` to check throughput performance, more details can be found at [doc/benchmark.md](doc/benchmark.md)

-You can use multiple GPUs to accelerate the training with distributed data parallel:
+If you want to use multiple GPUs to accelerate the training with distributed data paralle, you can run the following command:

 **Single node, multiple GPUs:**